-- 3.2 In a Department or Interdisciplinary Programme with at least seven but fewer than ten teaching Faculty members, the Chair or Coordinator shall be entitled annually to a stipend of \$1000 plus \$150 per full-time equivalent member of the Department's teaching Faculty and \$75 per full-time equivalent staff member plus a 3 credit course release. - 3.3 In a Department with ten or more teaching Faculty members, the Chair shall be entitled annually to a stipend of \$1000 plus \$150 per full-time equivalent member of the Department's teaching Faculty plus \$75 per full-time equivalent staff member plus a 6 credit course release.
+3.3 In a Department, School of Nursing, or Interdisciplinary Programme with seven or more teaching Faculty members, the Chair, Assistant Director of Nursing, or Coordinator shall be entitled annually to a stipend of \$1000 plus \$150 per full-time equivalent member of the School/Department's teaching Faculty and \$75 per full-time equivalent staff member (nurse educator, lab instructor and/or administrative assistant) plus a 6 credit course release.

-Article 2.6.4 VACATION
+ARTICLE 2.6.4 VACATION

-- 1.0 Every Faculty member with a minimum of twelve consecutive months' appointment is entitled to one month of vacation each calendar year, free of University responsibilities. - 2.0 Every Faculty member on a Limited Term Appointment of less than twelve months is entitled to 1.8 days of vacation for each month of the contract and such vacation must be taken during the term of the appointment. - 3.0 The Faculty member shall, in co-operation with the Department Chair, schedule his or her vacation so as not to interfere with his or her teaching commitment.
+- 1.0 Every Faculty member with a minimum of twelve consecutive months' appointment is entitled to one month of vacation each calendar year, free of University responsibilities. - 2.0 Every Faculty member on a Limited-term Appointment of less than twelve months is entitled to 1.8 days of vacation for each month of the contract and such vacation must be taken during the term of the appointment. - 3.0 The Faculty member shall, in co-operation with the Department Chair, schedule his or her vacation so as not to interfere with his or her teaching commitment.